 Following my professional degree in architecture, I have pursued my professional architectural and interior design practice, and worked on a broad range of programs including a sport hall complex, residents, offices, restoration of historic buildings as a design/project architect and a construction supervisor.
-The core of my professional service is to combine my creative design thinking, excellent client-oriented professional service and exemplary work ethics.
-As a committed professional architect, I have also conducted my Ph.D. dissertation research on theory and history of the architecture profession at Harvard and Columbia universities as a special Turkish fellow and a research scholar.
+The core of my professional service is to combine my creative design thinking, responsive and excellent client-oriented practice and exemplary work ethics.
+As a committed professional (design) architect, I have also conducted my Ph.D. dissertation research on theory and history of the architecture profession at Harvard and Columbia universities as a special Turkish fellow and a research scholar.

-In collaboration with project architects, civil and mechanical engineers, my responsibilities were to perform site visits regularly, supervision of the multidisciplinary construction team until the realization of the project, meeting and negotiations with subcontracts and resolve any problems occurring on the construction site.
+In collaboration with project architects, civil and mechanical engineers, my responsibilities have been to perform site visits regularly, supervision of the multidisciplinary construction team until the realization of the project, meeting and negotiations with subcontracts and resolve any problems occurring on the construction site.

 Designed for international and national sport events with high technology, the Sinan Erdem Dome has a steel roof structure construction, in a spherical shell form, with a dimensional span of 112 m × 154 m (367 ft × 505 ft) with its 16,000 seating capacity for basketball matches (16,457 seating capacity for tennis matches, and 22,500 seating capacity for concerts).
 Its architectural design project includes 34 VIP suits, 10 dressing rooms which are furnished in accordance with FIBA standards, 1 fitness center, referee rooms, FIBA observer room, multipurpose offices, 6 elevators and 2 disabled platforms.
 Awarded by Türkiye’s “the Most Successful Real Estate Investments Competition/ Sport Complex” category, the dome is able to be used for volleyball and handball matches, concerts and several shows under favor of the telescopic mobile tribune system.

-• As a construction supervisor, I have served for “NTV Headquarter” in Maslak, Istanbul, a Turkish nationwide television news channel partnered with MSNBC.
-I supervised the multidisciplinary construction team for the realization of TV studios and office rooms at the headquarter, such as integration of architectural design and the mechanical system, implementation of raised floors, sound isolation, selection of materials for the interior spaces, etc.
+• As a construction supervisor, I have worked for “NTV Headquarter” in Maslak, Istanbul, a Turkish nationwide television news channel partnered with MSNBC.
+On the construction site, I have supervised the multidisciplinary construction team for the realization of TV studios and office rooms, integration of architectural design and the mechanical system, implementation of raised floors, sound isolation, selection of materials for the interior spaces, etc.

-• Serving as a design/project architect, I have also worked on interior design, renovation and restoration projects, such as several interior design projects in Etiler, Tesvikiye, Nisantasi districts of Istanbul (at the Platin Residences, etc.), restoration project of the Austrian Consulate Annex Building in Istanbul, and the renovation project of villas in the Martı Holiday Village in Marmaris, Türkiye, etc.
+• As a professional design/project architect, I have also worked on interior design, renovation and restoration projects, such as several interior design projects in Etiler, Tesvikiye, Nisantasi districts of Istanbul (at the Platin Residences, etc.), restoration project of the Austrian Consulate Annex Building in Istanbul, and the renovation project of villas in the Martı Holiday Village in Marmaris, Türkiye, etc.

-My responsibilities were meeting with clients to discuss their needs, functional and aesthetics expectations from our professional service, drafting design projects, working on details, and supervision of the multidisciplinary construction team until the realization of each project.
+My responsibilities have been meeting with clients to discuss and meet their needs, functional and aesthetics expectations from our professional service, drafting design projects, working on details, and supervision of the multidisciplinary construction team until the realization of each project.

 • With Professor Dr. Zeynep and Metin Ahunbay (from Istanbul Technical University, their expertise fields: architectural history, preservation, restorations), I have also worked for "the Yedikule section of the Land Walls and its towers’" restoration project as a team member.